 Advanced: are those who can read charts and stitch diagrams with ease; good understanding of stitch technique; good understanding of colour and design; able to work independently.

-Skill Level: Beginner/Intermediate
+Skill Level: Beginner and up

-WOOL APPLIQUÉ ** CLASS FULL **
+SLOW STITCHING ** CLASS FULL **

-Skill Level: Beginner/Intermediate
+Skill Level: All skill levels

 Skill Level: Intermediate